-Deep purple in color with a short purplish /brick rim.
+Deep purple in color with a short purple rim.

-Full bodied, bold and smooth, with medium acidity and long legs.
+Full bodied and smooth with medium acidity and long legs.

-Dry and fruity on the palate with blackberries, black currants, sweet cherries, raisins, vanilla, cedar, spices, herbs, licorice, peppercorn, earth, dark chocolates and light vinaigrette.
+Dry on the palate with blackberries, currants, black cherries, raisins, dried figs, vanilla, cedar, cola, spices, dark chocolates, coffee, earth, bitter herbs and peppercorn.

-Long finish with round tannins and tangy raspberries.
+Long finish with fine grained tannins and tangy cherries.